 Arantxa Rus vs. Kamilla Rakhimova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-On Monday, Arantxa Rus (No. 51 in the world) takes on Kamilla Rakhimova (No. 77) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.
+In a match scheduled for Tuesday, Kamilla Rakhimova (No. 77 in rankings) will meet Arantxa Rus (No. 51) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!